JoHoop/alfred-uni-bremen-mensa/README.md

 # Uni Bremen Mensa Workflow for Alfred

-Alfred Workflow to fetch the weekly food menu at the Uni Bremen's cateen.
+Alfred Workflow to show the weekly food menu of Uni Bremen's cateen.

 ## Installation